-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. as mentioned above.
+During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above, subject to the observations that the Company is yet to file same of the forms with the Registrar of Companies and it has been represented to us that they are in process of filing the same.